Reviewed by: Jennifer

 - Programmable Auto-On/Off

 The K Elite’s reservoir has a 75 oz capacity -which on average will produce about 8 cups before refilling is necessary.
 This is pretty much in line with the mid-size brewer range – would be great for a somewhat busy household and a propensity to entertain others and meet diverse beverage needs.

 The front is also the brushed metal color but from the side and back view you can see the water level well and the max fill line.
 The lid comes off entirely for easy refilling, it is not hinged.
 If you look at the slot on the inner right side this is where the water filter is inserted.

 By far the best thing about the reservoir is that it is illuminated in blue LED – It not only looks good but it really helps in a poorly lit kitchen especially with the brushed metal side in the front which partially obscures the water level view.
 The illuminated light will blink if the water level is getting low.
 It stays continuously lit until the Auto-Off feature is enabled or you power it down entirely.

 As per the user manual, you are strongly discouraged from putting the reservoir in the dishwasher – Why this is the case is not stated, but I suspect the brushed metal side could be potentially damaged.

 Drip Tray and Plate

-The K Elite has a sturdy looking drip tray – and it’s forgiving in that there is a max overflow of 8 oz.
+The K Elite has a sturdy-looking drip tray – and it’s forgiving in that there is a max overflow of 8 oz.
 The metal plate can be removed easily via the round hole in the center, and when it and the drip tray is removed, the drip tray base has a round depression in it to hold the cups secure.

 As far as the accommodation of taller cups, when both the tray and plate are removed, a cup up to 7.2″ in height will be easily permitted.
 This is good news if it is important for you to have generous space for on-the-go tumblers.